Anti-Inflammatory Diet Plan →

 Figs are also rich in potassium and magnesium, which is good news for those who don’t like bananas, but need the crucial minerals.
 Nature’s candy really does wonders y’all!

-Bonus Nutrition Fact –> Cashews and dried figs are both a great source of vitamin K. I love me some VITAMIN K!
+Bonus Nutrition Fact: Cashews and dried figs are both a great source of vitamin K. I love me some VITAMIN K!
 You know this from my cashew creamy mustard Brussel Sprouts superfood salad.

-How to make the fig bars recipe
+How to make No-Bake fig bars

 Just a quick 3 step approach!